pcmueller/pcmueller/README.md

 ### Hi there 👋
 ### My name's Peter.
-### I'm a developer currently enrolled full-time in a front-end software engineering student program.
+I'm a developer and student currently enrolled in a front-end software engineering program.

 #### 🎓 Education:
 * Front-End Engineering Certification from Turing School of Software & Design (anticipated completion: August 2021)